-The Effect of Monte Carlo trials n As observed in Figure 3c, our method still exhibits good performance with various Monte Carlo trails.
-Even with very few Monte Carlo trials such as 15 and 10, our RA-LLM maintains a BAR close to 100% and a relatively low attack success rate.
-This suggests that reducing the number of Monte Carlo trials is a potential strategy to decrease computational cost while maintaining stable defensive performance.
+The Effect of Monte Carlo trials n Furthermore, as observed in Figure 3c, our method still exhibits good performance with various Monte Carlo trials.
+Even with very few Monte Carlo trials such as 15 and 10, our robustly aligned LLM maintains a benign answering rate close to 100% and a relatively low attack success rate.
+This suggests that reducing the number of Monte Carlo trials is a potential strategy to decrease computational overhead while maintaining stable defensive performance.